c0d3s/blog/process-is-not-a-silver-bullet.md

 ### **Process Is Not a Silver Bullet**

 Process is useful, but not a panacea.
-If process solved everything, the role of a manager would be severely diminished.
+If process solved everything, the role of a leader would be severely diminished.
 It’s a tool, not a replacement for judgment, experience, or intuition.
 Design it deliberately, and use it **with intent.**

 The best process is usually the **least amount necessary** to align the team, mitigate risk, and drive execution.
 Anything beyond that is overhead.
 Too much process creates friction, grinding away at efficiency and quality of life.
 Process should be a lubricant, not an abrasive.